theodric/linux-amd-zen1-zen2-zen3-zen4-openSUSE_TW/README.md

     Q: Why does my Ryzen 7 4700U refuse to clock over 1.4GHz on any kernel 6.7.x, but the same .config used on 6.6.x works fine?

-    A: Scaling seems to be fucked up by default. `cpupower frequency-set -f 2000000` should temporarily resolve this.
+    A: Scaling seems to be fucked up by default for Zen2 on 6.7.x.
+       `cpupower frequency-set -f 2000000` should temporarily resolve this.
        (You can check `cpupower frequency-info` to confirm.)

        On my system, for some reason, TLP does not work on boot, but requires either the power cable to be disconnected and reconnected, or else the service to be restarted to apply